 Do Dependents Need to File?

 The IRS has separate rules for dependents, which are contingent upon whether the dependent is younger than 65, married, and/or blind.
-If the dependent is under 65 and not blind and receives any dividends, interest, or other “unearned” income and no earned income, he or she is required to file a tax return if the amount received was $950 or more.
-The amount increases if the dependent is 65 or older or blind.
+If the dependent is under 65 and not blind and receives any dividends, interest, or other “unearned” income and no earned income, he or she is required to file a tax return if the amount received was $1,000 or more.
+The amount increases if the dependent is 65 or older or blind ($2,200 if either 65 or older or blind, or $3,400 if both 65 or older and blind).

-If a dependent is under 65 and not blind, and has only earned income, he or she must file if the amount exceeds $5,950.
-The amount increases if the dependent is blind or older than 65.
+If a dependent is under 65 and not blind, and has only earned income, he or she must file if the amount exceeds $6,100.
+The amount increases if the dependent is blind or older than 65 ($7,600 if either 65 or older or blind, or $9,100 if both 65 or older and blind).
 However, if a dependent receives both earned and unearned income, the filing requirement is determined by calculation.

 Should I File My Taxes Anyway?